opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 Next, define the template:

 1. Enter the template name.
-2. Select the template type.
+1. Select the template type.
-3. Specify any index patterns you would like to use.
+1. Specify any index patterns you would like to use.
-4. Set the priority of the template.
+1. Set the priority of the template.
-5. Select an index alias.
+1. Select an index alias.
-6. Set the number of primary shards.
+1. Set the number of primary shards.
-7. Set the number of replicas.
+1. Set the number of replicas.
-8. Set the refresh intervals.
+1. Set the refresh intervals.
-9. Add fields and objects for your index mapping using either the visual editor or the JSON editor.
+1. Add fields and objects for your index mapping using either the visual editor or the JSON editor.
-10. Under **Advanced Settings** you can specify advanced index settings with a comma-delimited list.
+1. Under **Advanced Settings** you can specify advanced index settings with a comma-delimited list.

 <img src="{{site.url}}{{site.baseurl}}/images/admin-ui-index/create-template-expanded.png" alt="User interface showing Create Template page">

 ### Editing a template

 To edit a template, select the template you want to edit from the list of templates.
-Next, select the **Actions** dropdown and select the **Edit** option.
+Next, select the **Actions** dropdown list and select the **Edit** option.

 ### Deleting a template

 To delete a template, select the template you want to delete from the list of templates.
-Next, select the **Actions** dropdown and select the **Delete** option.
+Next, select the **Actions** dropdown list and select the **Delete** option.

 ## Aliases